 When we tell someone who is unwell “It is all in your head”, we rarely suspect the extent to which this is true.
 The world of medicine in recent years has started to obtain a better understanding of the phenomenon known as “the placebo effect” - a situation in which treatment with a false medicine leads to an actual improvement in the health condition.
-The phenomenon has been well documented in many diseases, ranging from simple cases of a fleeting pain to the healing of infections and even to improvement in the condition of cancerous tumors.
+The phenomenon has been well documented for many diseases, ranging from simple cases of a fleeting pain to the healing of infections and even to improvement in the condition of cancerous tumors.

 The amazing thing about this effect is that two drugs with an identical chemical composition, which differ in branding, shape or color, will produce very different and sometimes even opposite results.
 The following video explains the placebo effect and provides examples of its remarkable peculiarities.